wkumari/draft-vandergaast-edns-client-subnet/README.md

    any given Recursive Resolver and Authoritative Nameserver, which could be another barrier to further DNSSEC adoption in this area.

+   It is expected that in a signed zone using ECS all signatures will use the same DNSKEY record independent of the Tailored Response that should be cached per network.
+Trying to establish a network-specific chain of trust from a non-ECS-enabled zone into an ECS-enabled zone, which tecnically feasbile, has no apparent benefits.
+Therefore, while RRSIGs are obviously tied to the same network as the Tailored Response that they cover, DNSKEY and DS records SHOULD be invariant for all clients.

+   NSEC and NSEC3 are explicitly not addressed in this specification per the discussion about negative answers in Section 7.4.

 10. NAT Considerations

    Special awareness of ECS in devices that perform Network Address